 As Head of Sixth Form, Frankie Rose takes overall responsibility for pastoral care, student progress and the day-to-day activities within the sixth form.
 She oversees the enrichment curriculum and PSHE provision, as well as being the Sixth Form’s Safeguarding Lead.
 Frankie is the line manager for our Deputy Head of Sixth Form and Academic Mentors and Sixth Form Administrator.

 Athena Bell leads on student support and wellbeing, support for SEND students and exam access arrangements.
 She also oversees the enrichment programme in Sixth Form.
-Dr Bell is acting Head of Music at CamVC, and a passionate musician, playing piano and violin as well as singing.
+Dr Bell is Head of Music at CamVC, and a passionate musician, playing piano and violin as well as singing.
 In the Sixth Form, she also teaches the EPQ.

-As Cambourne VC opens its doors to sixth form students for the first time, I am thrilled to be a part of the sixth form academic tutor team.
+As Cambourne SF opens its doors to sixth form students for the first time, I am thrilled to be a part of the sixth form academic tutor team.
 Having worked with sixth formers in my previous school, I am frequently inspired and amazed by the motivation and determination young people show as they start to develop into the adults they are destined to become.
 My background and training are in science and engineering.
 I loved working in this area so much that after my degree, I stayed at university to complete a PhD in applied chemistry.
 Following this, I spent almost 10 years working in Research and Development.
 During my time in industry, I found that my love for maths was something I wanted to share with others.
 This passion led me to a second career in teaching maths, where I strive to inspire others to love algebra as much as I do!

 Outside of teaching, my weekends and holidays are often spent going for long walks in the countryside with my family, especially if there's a cafe involved for tea and cake along the way.
 While Cambridgeshire might not be the most scenic, we often head to other more picturesque areas of the country when we get the chance.
 When the weather isn’t suitable for walking, I turn to baking.
 I enjoy experimenting with new baking skills and ingredients to create delicious bread and cakes.
 My family is always more than willing to taste the results of my baking experiments!